tanykos/tanykos/README.md

-## 👋 Hi there, my name is Tetiana.
+## 👋 Hi there, my name is Tatiana.

 ### I am a frontend developer with commercial experience working on various projects such as landing pages and React web-applications.
 My passion is learning new things and applying knowledge in practice.
 I am eager to join a company where I can contribute as a reliable team member and help drive the growth and improvement of the project.